jamesduffy/documentation/docs/Runbook.md

 # Runbook

-> [!NOTE]
-> This document goes together with the [Incident Response Plan]('../Incident+Response/README.md').
+> This document goes together with the [Incident Response Plan](incident-response/Incident-Response-Plan.md).
 This document is organized that for each incident you start at the top of this document and work your way down.

 ## Initial Response